 With a living-donor liver transplant, you can avoid the complications that can arise while waiting for the donation list.
 Firstly, your donor should be healthy enough to undergo a surgical procedure.
 The donor’s age, blood type, and liver size are critical factors in determining your match.

 In most cases, the living donor comes from family members or friends.
-The success rate of living donor liver transplantation is quite high.
+The success rate of living donor liver transplantation is relatively high.
 On the other hand, living liver donors undergo a comprehensive evaluation.
-Your doctor and transplant team must make sure that your donor is compatible with you.
+Your doctor and transplant team must ensure your donor is compatible with you.

 With your transplant team, you can discuss the risks and benefits with your potential donor.

-This type of liver transplant is possible with donors who have a rare disease called familial amyloidosis.
+This type of liver transplant is possible with donors with a rare disease called familial amyloidosis.
 This disease causes damage to internal organs due to protein accumulation in the long term.

 Your living donor with this disease receives a liver transplant for treatment.
-Then, you will get his/her liver that still working properly.
+Then, you will get their liver that is still working properly.
 Doctors call this process a domino liver transplant.
-Although the liver you received is not completely healthy, it usually takes 10 years for any symptoms to appear.
-Therefore, patients 55 or older are eligible for domino liver transplantation.
-Because these recipients are unlikely to experience symptoms during their normal life span.
+Although the liver you received is not entirely healthy, it usually takes 10 years for any symptoms to appear.
+Therefore, patients 55 or older are eligible for domino liver transplantation because these recipients are unlikely to experience symptoms during their normal life span.

 After the transplant, your doctor and transplant team will closely monitor you for symptoms.